 (i) the conformity of the on-board sewage treatment plant be restored or

-(ii) the type approval in accordance with Article 14a.05 be amended accordingly, or
+(ii) the type approval in accordance with paragraph 8B-4.5 be amended accordingly, or

-(b) order measurement in accordance with the test specification as set out in Appendix VII .
+(b) order measurement in accordance with the test specification as set out in Appendix 9.

-If conformity is not restored or the type approval is not amended accordingly, or if it becomes apparent from the measurements made in accordance with point (b) that the limit values laid down in Article 14a.02(2), Table 1 are not complied with, the competent authority shall seal the on-board sewage treatment plant and inform the inspection body to make an entry to that effect in item 52 of the vessel certificate.
+If conformity is not restored or the type approval is not amended accordingly, or if it becomes apparent from the measurements made in accordance with point (b) that the limit values laid down in paragraph 8B-4.2.2, Table 1 are not complied with, the competent authority shall seal the on-board sewage treatment plant and inform the inspection body to make an entry to that effect in item 52 of the ship’s certificate.

-8B-4.11.4 The tests in accordance with paragraph 3 shall be carried out on the basis of the manufacturer's guide to checking the components and parameters of the on-board sewage treatment plant relevant to sewage treatment.
-This guide, which shall be compiled by the manufacturer and approved by a competent authority, shall specify the treatment-relevant components as well as settings, dimensioning criteria and parameters to be applied in order to ensure that the values set out in Article 14a.02(2), Tables 1 and 2 are continuously maintained.
+8B-4.11.4 The tests in accordance with paragraph 8B-4.11.3 shall be carried out on the basis of the manufacturer's guide to checking the components and parameters of the on-board sewage treatment plant relevant to sewage treatment.
+This guide, which shall be compiled by the manufacturer and approved by a competent authority, shall specify the treatment-relevant components as well as settings, dimensioning criteria and parameters to be applied in order to ensure that the values set out in paragraph 8B-4.2.2, Tables 1 and 2 are continuously maintained.
 It shall include at least the following information:

 (a) a specification of the on-board sewage treatment plant type with a process description and an indication of whether waste-water storage tanks are to be installed upstream of the on-board sewage treatment plant;